 Steps to Create a Key Result from JIRA

-When you create your first key result sourced from JIRA, you will be asked to provide your JIRA URL, username and password to authenticate your your account.
+To create your first key result sourced from JIRA, you will be asked to provide your JIRA URL, username and password to authenticate your your account.